Scheduling meetings in Zoom

 - Select the Zoom meeting option at the bottom of the Activities list and Add.

 - Give your Zoom meeting a title (you may also add a description) and choose the time and date for the session.
 You should also specify the duration of the meeting (students will not be able to join after the duration has elapsed, but the meeting will not close if the session runs beyond this time, as long as the host is still present).
+Alternatively, you can create a recurring meeting to reuse the meeting link for subsequent meetings.

 - Leave the remaining settings as they are set, unless you are using some of the additional functionality outlined below.
+We recommend these settings:

 Sharing with a group